The Bankrate promise

+If you’ve heard of the term indemnity, you may be wondering, “what is indemnity insurance?”
 Indemnity is an agreement between two parties in which one party is responsible for compensating another for damages or losses they may incur.
-Indemnity insurance protects a policyholder from indemnity claims in exchange for monthly or annual premiums.
-If a professional or business causes damages or loss to a third party, an indemnity insurance policy can help cover the settlement and the policyholder’s legal fees.
+Therefore, indemnity insurance can help protect a policyholder from indemnity claims in exchange for monthly or annual premiums.
+If a professional (such as an accountant, attorney or mortgage broker) or a business causes damages or loss to a third party, an indemnity insurance policy can help cover the settlement and the policyholder’s legal fees.
+Bankrate’s breakdown can help you understand when to consider indemnity insurance.

 What is indemnity insurance?

-Indemnity is one party’s promise to compensate another for potential losses or damages.
-Indemnification is the act of compensating another party after a loss has occurred.
-In an indemnity contract, the indemnitee is protected from liability and the indemnitor holds the indemnitee harmless.
+So, how does indemnity insurance work and what does indemnity insurance cover?
+Indemnity is one party’s promise to compensate another for potential losses or damages, while indemnification is the act of compensating another party after a loss has occurred.
+An indemnity contract protects the indemnitee from liability and holds them harmless.

 How does indemnity work with auto insurance?